jayefem/scan2pdf/README.md

   --imagePrefix IMAGE_PREFIX
                         Prefix of scanned image files.
 Default: CCF --imageExt IMAGE_EXT  Extension of scanned image files.
-Default: .jpg --noFakeDuplexScan    If set, it is assumed, that only front pages were scanned.
-If not set, the script assumes a fake duplex scan.
-Assumption: All front pages were scanned first, then all back pages were scanned (in reverse order).
+Default: .jpg --duplexScan          If set, the script assumes a fake duplex scan.
+I.e. all front pages were scanned first, then all back pages were scanned (in reverse order).If not set, it is assumed, that only front pages were scanned.
 ```

 ## Development details